Last Updated: September 21, 2021

 Here are a few more links you can use to take your personal information off of data broker sites.

 Whenever you download an app, visit a website or use social media; the majority of the time that company is collecting data on you.
+This is the world we live in now.
 We buy things, look up medical conditions, interact with friends, you name it.
 These actions inadvertently create huge digital stockpiles of data on everyone using them.
 It may not be Personally Identifiable Information (PII) but these companies still collect data containing what you do on the web and sell that data.

 Email providers such as Gmail and Yahoo allow advertising companies to read your emails.
 Facebook allows advertising companies to read your Messenger conversations.